-Module Coordinator: Loughlin Deegan and Maree Kearns Teaching staff: Monica Frawley, Ferdia Murphy & Joan O'Clery
+Module Coordinator: Loughlin Deegan and Maree Kearns Teaching staff: Niamh Lunny, Sinead Lawlor and others Term: 1 & 2

-Term: 1 & 2 - Average Teaching Hours: 3 hours per week.
+Average Teaching Hours: 3 hours per week.

 This elective module will be taught over two terms in a series of workshops by a number of professional designers.
 It aims to nurture the student's design skills through workshops aimed at developing the student's creative practice.
 Those workshops will introduce students to the processes of historical research as well as the technical skills in the realisation of a design, including wardrobe maintenance, and communication with other theatre professionals in the production process.
 Students will present their own practice in weekly workshops for discussion and critique.
 In addition students will maintain a weekly journal of reflective practice in which they will analyse their process.